 Address the Product Debt

 Product debt is a newer concept with some ambiguity, so I’ll use Anthony Marcano’s definition: compromises in the external quality of the product.
-These are typically poor/confusing user interfaces, known defects and poor performance.
+These are typically poor/confusing user interfaces, known defects, and poor performance.
 The good thing about product debt is that it’s typically easy to demonstrate.
 You can show your CEO the confusing user interface and poor performance and they will understand the issue.

 The debate really is about which of these problems truly need to be fixed.
 Customers seem to be buying this product, warts and all, so do you really need to fix it?

-This argument sounds reasonable at the surface, but it has two key flaws.
+This argument sounds reasonable on the surface, but it has two key flaws.
 First, your customers’ expectations may differ from those of the acquisition’s customers.
 Was the acquisition a startup?
 If so, people may forgive more defects than they would from an established company.
 Second, did the startup spend more time working with each customer to educate them to handle the product’s shortcomings?
 As a larger company, you might not be able to spend as much time with every customer.

 Address this before the deal closes.
 Once the deal closes and the dust settles, product debt will be your problem and the CEO may forget about an unwillingness to pay to fix it if they see dropping customer-satisfaction scores or an increase in support calls.
 If you don’t have the resources to resolve these issues, you will have to take them from another area of your product.